-Senegal top court rejects opposition leader Sonko’s appeal in libel case
+Presidential race setback for Senegal opposition leader after court rulings

 Sonko placed third in Senegal’s 2019 presidential election and is popular with the country’s youth.
 His supporters maintain the charges against him are part of a government effort to derail his candidacy in this year’s polls.

-He is seen as a main opposition challenger in the race to succeed President Macky Sall, who announced in July that he would not seek a controversial third mandate following months of ambiguity and speculation about his intentions.
+He was seen as a main opposition challenger in the race to succeed President Macky Sall, who announced in July that he would not seek a controversial third mandate following months of ambiguity and speculation about his intentions.

 In December, a court in the southern city of Zinguichor, where Sonko is mayor, ordered that he be reinstated on the electoral register.